anamiikajha/anamiikajha/README.md

 - 💽 Languages that I know are Python, C, JavaScript & Html
 - 📫 You can reach me out on my Twitter at [imrllyanamika](https://twitter.com/imrllyanamika) & or at my [LinkedIn](https://www.linkedin.com/in/anamika-jha-301a571a4/)
 <h5 align="center">
-I am a final year ECE student at NIET. l like to code 👩‍💻 apart from my department ECE.
+I am a final year ECE student at NIET. l like to code 👩‍💻.
 I am a Data Science Enthusiast & a self taught Developer.
 </h5>

 ## Hobbies: